deepfence/golang_deepfence_sdk_ts/client/docs/AgentConfigAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiAttachAgentConfigRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiAttachAgentFilesystemConfigRequest struct via the builder pattern

 Name | Type | Description  | Notes